Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Introduction

 \section{Introduction}

-The study of bilingualism has long been a topic of interest among linguists~\cite{yu2022counting,hoffmann2014introduction}, as it provides insight into the mechanisms of language acquisition and processing.
+The study of bilingualism has long been a topic of interest among linguists~\cite{yu-etal-2022-beyond,hoffmann2014introduction}, as it provides insight into the mechanisms of language acquisition and processing.
 Furthermore, research on multilingualism has contributed to the development of more effective machine learning models, such as neural translation systems~\cite{zou2013bilingual}.
-With the rise of large language models, researchers have discovered many emergent properties~\cite{wei2022emergent} in these models and have used them for a variety of purposes~\cite{wei2023chainofthought}.
+With the rise of large language models (LLMs), researchers have discovered many emergent properties~\cite{wei2022emergent} in these models, and have used them for a variety of purposes~\cite{wei2022chain}.
 However, the multilingual ability of these models has not been extensively studied.

-Previous research has shown that large language models, such as GPT, are universally capable of performing various language tasks when English is used as the descriptive language~\cite{qin2023chatgpt}.
-However, investigations into the multilingual language abilities of these models have been limited. \newcite{shi2022language} first shed light on this topic, but it simply applied the models to multilingual datasets and measured performance differences across languages, without exploring the underlying mechanisms of how different tasks are performed in the network and how such multilingual ability is acquired.
-Moreover, most large language models~\cite{brown2020language, touvron2023llama} are trained on datasets that are heavily skewed towards English, making it interesting and important to understand how the models acquire their cross-lingual abilities, as this affects their usage in multilingual settings.
+Previous research has shown that large language models, such as GPT, are capable of performing a wide variety of language tasks when the task is presented in English~\cite{qin2023chatgpt}.
+However, investigations into the multilingual language abilities of these models have been limited. \newcite{shi2023language} explore this topic by applying the models to multilingual datasets, and measuring performance differences across languages.
+However, they do not explore the underlying mechanisms of how LLMs perform different tasks, nor how this affects the results.
+Moreover, most LLMs \cite{NEURIPS2020_1457c0d6, touvron2023llama} are trained on datasets that are heavily skewed towards English, which leaves open the question of how multilingual abilities in such models are acquired.

-In this study, we present a systematic approach to quantitatively analyze the multilingual capabilities of LLMs.
-To facilitate a comprehensive analysis, we propose categorizing language-dependent abilities into three distinct categories: reasoning, knowledge access, and articulation.
-These categories encompass various effects that language choice can have on LLM performance.
+In this study, we present a systematic approach to analyzing the multilingual capabilities of LLMs.
+To facilitate a comprehensive analysis, we propose categorizing language-dependent abilities into three distinct categories which vary in the impact of language choice on the performance: {\Reasoning} (least impact), {\KnowledgeAccess}, and {\Articulating} (most impact).
+We investigate a carefully selected set of tasks from these three categories by evaluating the multilingual abilities of an LLM using a novel prompting method which we call \RBTfull{} ({\RBT}).
+By comparing the generated answers, we can both measure multilingual performance of the LLM, but also determine the type of multilinguality they exhibit.
+For example, we examine the capabilities of LLMs on pun detection, a highly language-dependent task.